Town of Tiya

 Granted World Heritage Site recognition by UNESCO in 1972, the site lay undisturbed for centuries, until a number of the stone Stelae were uncovered at the turn of the last century.

-From there the ever shifting sands slowly revealed more and more of their secrets, and now over 40 monuments have been laid bare, with countless more still hidden under the dunes.
+From there, fresh discoveries were made over the years, and now over 40 monuments have been unearthed, with countless more still hidden from view.